Havar Chemical Etching

 Fotofab’s etching process produces designs that can withstand harsh indoor and outdoor environments.
 The process uses a strong caustic chemical to etch into unprotected parts of a metal surface to create a design or image formed to your project’s specifications.

 Havar can be hardened by cold work, heat treatment, or both and features:

 - Tensile strength of 960-970 MPa

 - Modulus of elasticity of 200-210 GPa

-Havar foils of various thickness are used in a variety of high temperature applications, including:
+Havar of various thicknesses is used in a variety of high-temperature applications, including: